The better way to pass containers between objects/forms using the Args() class, and not by converting to a string

 Make your call like this:

-args.parmObject(new ContainerClass(["Real container", 1234, "Not con2str container"]));
+And retrieve it like this:args.parmObject(new ContainerClass(["Real container", 1234, "Not con2str container"]));

 containerClass = element.args().parmObject() as ContainerClass;